 There are a number of Configure tools.
 Each protocol supported is stored in a library of device commands (v1 will support IP/REST, TCP, RS-232, IR, and Relay protocols).
 These protocol-centric libraries will be curated by CIWare Labs and our manufacturing partners.
 For example, through our partner Global Caché we provide our customers access to the world’s largest library of commands for driving IR equipment through Global Caché network adapters, via our integration with their Control Tower online database.
 If an IR device you need to control is not available, you can create a custom library of commands for it using our IR learning tool.
 We provide incentives for sharing these new libraries with us so we can make them available to other Inprem and Global Cache partners/customers.
 With protocols other than IR, if a necessary driver is not available, you can configure and/or program it yourself with the appropriate Studio tools.

-Program refers to the extensive array of tools and APIs provides to create device actions and overall system behaviors.
+Program refers to the tools and APIs provided to create device actions and overall system behaviors.
 All programming in Studio ultimately targets Server’s internal execution pipeline.
 The execution pipeline supports both synchronous and asynchronous execution models, so individual programs can be run in parallel or serial modes.
 Sub-programs within a serial program can be run asynchronously, and parallel sets of sub-programs can be specified to run serially within their scope.
 In control and automation programming, the ability to specify how individual programs run relative to each other is relevant, affecting the order that actions occur, as well as the performance of the overall system.
 Program supports this powerful flexibility, and extends it to DevTime licensed customers to use.

 The programming model in Server also incorporates “intents”, which are mapped in the execution pipeline to resolve into the specific device commands that are necessary to accomplish the ultimate behavioral goal(s).
 Intents are very intuitive and serve well the purpose of generating a number of individual tasks to serve a larger purpose.
 For example, Program can map a user’s intent to “turn on my favorite morning TV show in the Kitchen” into a collection of synchronous and asynchronous device commands that accomplish that.
 The intent concept is actually quite similar to “goal”.
 It reflects (and actually embraces) the concept of uncertainty that is an inescapable reality in control/automation hardware and software systems – things don’t always work the way you want them to.
 This can be as simple as a tripped circuit breaker or as complex as an obscure firmware bug in a device.